top of page

 2 (DSCF4783).jpg

-It is known that wild and urban forests have positive effects on mental health and physical well-being and that people who experience connections with trees and forests are more likely to care for them.
-It is of paramount importance that we find ways to engage and mobilize people in the movement to protect and care for our trees and forests.
+It's known that wild and urban forests have positive effects on mental health and physical well-being and that people who experience connections with trees and forests are more likely to care for them.
+Therefore, it's of paramount importance to engage and mobilize people in the movement to protect and care for our trees and forests.
+The Branching Songs team creates sound art and live events, indoor performances with tree instruments and outdoor performances with forests, land-based interventions and workshops.

 5 - (IMG_7348-1).jpg